Historic District/Heritage Commission

-Any resident interested in volunteering their time as a member on the Commission is encouraged to Email the Town Administrator.
+Any resident interested in volunteering their time as a member on the Commission is encouraged to contact: The Town Administrator

 The Historic District/Heritage Commission, as the name implies, has two separate, though related charters.
 The first is to administer the 6 historic districts as established by the Town of Windham and, the second, to encourage the documentation and preservation of historic elements throughout our town.

 Establishment of Historic Districts occur for a variety of reasons and serve several functions.
 Designating an area rich in historic assets as an historic district is an effective means to manage land use in that area and to protect those assets against the threat of development.
 In this respect, for local land and homeowners, historic districts are an effective tool for maintaining and enhancing property values.

 In preserving the historic properties of a particular area, such districts also contribute to the positive image of our community across our state and insure the continuing legacy of those before us who strives to build it.

 Windham at present has 6 historic districts, and it is the responsibility of the Commission to preserve the historic integrity and character of each of them.
 We further this objective by our review of applications for building permits within the historic districts, as specifically provided for within our charter.
 The Commission accepts, reviews and acts upon all residential building permits and issues certificates of appropriateness for all applications other than individual residences that might be located within any historic districts.
 Our decisions are based upon consideration of the relationship of a project to its surroundings within the district, the location and arrangement of structures, the treatment of exterior architectural features and the finish of structures, and, more generally, the compatibility of the land use within the district as it may affect the character and integrity of district.

 Learn more about each of the 6 districts by exploring the Historic Districts page.